pond/dnd/party_ripa/journals/campaign_7/act_2/part_20.md

 Penny says, "I didn't think it could get worse, and then..."

 Arturo is looking for somewhere to go and asks if we want to try and find the Veiled Alliance now.
-Minos recognises that - "But we're *meant* to meet them" he says - so do we want to find *other* Mul...
-Arturo asks if Minos wants to try connecting to the "hive mind" to find all other awakened Mul who might be with another faction.
+Mynos recognises that - "But we're *meant* to meet them" he says - so do we want to find *other* Mul...
+Arturo asks if Mynos wants to try connecting to the "hive mind" to find all other awakened Mul who might be with another faction.
 But there is darkness and chaos that has seeped into the community and he is "to remain pure".
 "I think you're strong enough that you could purify the dark Mul!" says Arturo; persuasion 27; this resonates.

 We're in the open, under a tree, middle of broad daylight.
-Minos has turned into "another kid" again, but even so.
+Mynos has turned into "another kid" again, but even so.
 Risky.
-Minos closes his eyes and we *feel* him reaching out, psychically.
-Arturo says, "Find the Mul who are chaos!" - Minos looks worried.
+Mynos closes his eyes and we *feel* him reaching out, psychically.
+Arturo says, "Find the Mul who are chaos!" - Mynos looks worried.
 Perception; Arturo 21; furrowing his brow, shaking his head; he's seeing something he doesn't like; he continues to search but it's as if someone is telling him something bad.
 As if he is being told a scary story.
 A bad dream.
-Thorin hopes Minos can hear him; "Be careful what you listen to!
+Thorin hopes Mynos can hear him; "Be careful what you listen to!
 You should keep your own thoughts around..." - but then the sand around him starts to shake and pebbles rise off the ground.
 His face is twisted in an angry look...
 Penny shakes his shoulders and it works.
 He's pulled out of it.
 All the pebbles all drop back down.

 He's wild.
 Angry.
 He grabs Penny's hands.
 "WHAT is happening?!
 I found Mul!
 But they're - there's nothing *there*."
-Arturo tries to explain, but Minos thinks he *already* had minds.
+Arturo tries to explain, but Mynos thinks he *already* had minds.

 Arturo suggests we get to the stables, where our lizard is.
 At least we can feign having slept with it.
 But on the way, we hear "Hey, stop!
 You three with the kid!"
 (The elf is ignored!).
 We stop and play along.
 Two guards.
 "What are you doing out?!"